TruncatedDinoSour/fa/doc/md/STYLING.md

 #main
 ```

-Includes should not go on the same line even though it's allowed and no I won't
+Includes should not go on the same line even though it's allowed and
-disallow it as it does make it easier to minify the code if you want to ship it
+no I won't disallow it as it does make it easier to minify the
-as source but also don't want to have a huge file size
+code if you want to ship it as source but also don't want
+to have a huge file size

-Same nesting levels should be ordered by the path length
+Same nesting levels should be ordered by the path length, same
+length files -- alphabetically

 -   Doc comments